 ASU 2013-05 - In March 2013, the FASB issued ASU No. 2013-05, "Parent's Accounting for the Cumulative Translation Adjustment upon Derecognition of Certain Subsidiaries or Groups of Assets within a Foreign Entity or of an Investment in a Foreign Entity" ("ASU 2013-05").
 ASU 2013-05 provides amendments to ASC No. 830, "Foreign Currency Matters", which are intended to resolve diversity in practice by clarifying the guidance for the release of the cumulative translation adjustment into net income when a parent either sells a part or all of its investment in a foreign entity or no longer holds a controlling financial interest in a subsidiary or group of assets that is a nonprofit activity or a business within a foreign entity.
 The amendments also clarify the guidance for the release of the cumulative translation adjustment into net income for business combinations achieved in stages involving a foreign entity.
 The amendments in this update are effective prospectively during interim and annual periods beginning after December 15, 2013, with early adoption permitted.
-The Company is currently assessing the impact of the adoption of this update on the Company's consolidated financial condition, results of operations and cash flows.
+The adoption of ASU 2013-05 did not have a material impact on the Company's financial condition, results of operations and cash flows, or disclosures thereto.

 ASU 2013-08 - In June 2013, the FASB issued ASU No. 2013-08, "Amendments to the Scope, Measurement, and Disclosure Requirements" ("ASU 2013-08").
-ASU 2013-08 provides amendments to ASC No. 946, "Financial Services - Investment Companies", which modify the guidance for the assessment of whether an entity is an investment company and provide additional implementation guidance for the assessment.
-The amendments also require fair value measurement rather than equity method accounting for noncontrolling ownership interests in other investment companies, and require additional disclosures about an entity's status as an investment company and financial support provided or contractually required to be provided by an investment company to its investees.
+ASU 2013-08 provides amendments to ASC No. 946, "Financial Services - Investment Companies", and clarifies the approach to be used for determining whether an entity is an investment company and provides new measurement and disclosure requirements.
 The amendments in this update are effective prospectively during interim and annual periods beginning after December 15, 2013, with early adoption prohibited.
-The Company is currently assessing the impact of the adoption of this update on the Company's consolidated financial condition, results of operations and cash flows.
+The adoption of ASU 2013-08 did not have a material impact on the Company's financial condition, results of operations and cash flows, or disclosures thereto.

 ASU 2013-11 - In July 2013, the FASB issued ASU No. 2013-11, "Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists" ("ASU 2013-11").
 ASU 2013-11 provides amendments to ASC No. 740, "Income Taxes", which clarify the guidance for the financial statement presentation of an unrecognized tax benefit when a net operating loss carryforward, a similar tax loss, or a tax credit carryforward exists.
 The amendments require that an unrecognized tax benefit, or a portion of an unrecognized tax benefit, be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward is not available at the reporting date under the tax law of the applicable jurisdiction to settle any additional income taxes that would result from the disallowance of a tax position or the tax law of the applicable jurisdiction does not require the entity to use, and the entity does not intend to use, the deferred tax asset for such purpose, the unrecognized tax benefit should be presented in the financial statements as a liability and should not be combined with deferred tax assets.
-The amendments in this update are effective prospectively during interim and annual periods beginning after December 15, 2014, with early adoption prohibited.
-The Company is currently assessing the impact of the adoption of this update on the Company's consolidated financial condition, results of operations and cash flows.
+The amendments in this update are effective prospectively during interim and annual periods beginning after December 15, 2013, with early adoption permitted.
+The adoption of ASU 2013-11 did not have a material impact on the Company's financial condition, results of operations and cash flows, or disclosures thereto.